C-bowman/inference-tools/docs/source/getting_started.rst

 .. image:: ./images/getting_started_images/plot_diagnostics_example.png

-The burn-in (how many samples from the start of the chain are discarded) can be chosen by setting the ``burn`` attribute of the chain object:
+The burn-in (how many samples from the start of the chain are discarded) can be passed as an argument to methods which access or plot sampling results:

 .. code-block:: python

-   chain.burn = 5000
+   burn = 5000

 Using the sample to infer the model parameters